-Below is a list of common benefit definitions and questions to ask your human resources professional.
+If you are employed by an organization that offers benefits, there are several common benefits to ask your human resources professional about.
 As all plans and circumstances are different, it is important to collaborate with your human resources team to understand what is available and applicable to your situation.

 The US Department of Labor (DOL) is also helpful in providing information about your rights in regard to benefits-related topics such as filing health claims, HIPAA, COBRA laws, life changes, and tips for making your benefits work for you.
 View the DOL resources available to you.